-Tettegouche is also home to some winged beauties and many other animals, including the white-tail deer, black bear, and the occasional northern flying squirrel.
+Tettegouche is also home to some winged beauties and many other animals.
+These include white-tail deer, black bears, and the occasional northern flying squirrel.

-PRO TIP: The Baptism River is located just a short hike from the Tettegouche visitor’s center.
-This river flows into Lake Superior, creating a scenic cobblestone sand bar – a great place to dip your toes or go sunbathing during the summer months.
+PRO TIP: The Baptism River is located a short hike from the Tettegouche visitor’s center.
+This river flows into Lake Superior, creating a scenic cobblestone sand bar.
+It’s a great place to dip your toes or go sunbathing during the summer months.

 10. Itasca State Park

 If you’re looking for one of the best Minnesota state parks, be sure to pay a visit to Itasca.
 As Minnesota’s oldest state park, Itasca offers more than just spectacular sceneries and outdoor activities, but rich history as well.

 Established in 1891, Itasca covers 32,000 acres of land with over 100 lakes.
 You’ll find old-growth forests, ancient lakes, towering pines, and 49 miles of hiking trails in Itasca.
 Itasca State Park is also famous for offering access to the headwaters of the Mississippi River.

 Sit back and relax with a cup of coffee at the historic Douglas Lodge or spy on a host of birdlife, including loons, cormorants, grebes, hummingbirds, finches, and warblers.